Variables

 the values from the NetCDF variable.

-The procedure checks that the rank of the argument values
+The procedure checks that the rank of the argument values equals the

 rank of the NetCDF variable.
 The procedure does not require nor check

-corresponds to the type of the NetCDF
+that the type of values corresponds to the type of the NetCDF

 variable: conversion will occur if necessary.